dbusn/hart-backend/README.md

 # backend

 ## Installation
 This will run through a full fledged installation using a pip virtual environment.
+Note: people that have experience with virtualenvironments might find this explanation a bit exhaustive.
+In such cases, you can skip most of the steps, but make sure to pick up again at step 13.
 0. FOLLOW STEPS CAREFULLY!
 1. Make sure you have Python 3.7 installed and ready to go (python 3.8 is not guaranteed to work.
 Tip: if you have different python versions installe (check with command `py --list`), you can specify version in the following way: `py file.py -3.7-64`, using pip with `py -3.7-64 -m pip install packagename` ).
 2. Have a folder to store all software in (henceforth called `<root>\`)